DB375237/salvaduino/README.md

 * accepts 0.50, 1 and 2 EUR coins;
 * displays amount and number of coins on a 16 x 2 LCD;
 * amount and number of coins are stored in EEPROM to survive power loss;
-* stops accepting coins when its coin container is full;
+* rejects coins when its coin container is full;
 * recognizes the owner via an RFID key fob (a Master tag is provided to change user's tag - e.g. in case of loss);
 * secures the coin container via a solenoid lock;